siikamiika/mecab-translate/README.md

 ### Front-end

-* A modern web browser (Blink-based browsers should work better with SVG)
+* A modern web browser
 * Mouse highly recommended, but touch devices should work to some extent

 ## Deployment